 Our personal favorite reason to visit, however, is to soak up the tranquility of the space from one of the two personal soaking pools at Alvord Hot Springs.

-Managed by a private caretaker, the pools are open to overnight guests only.
+Managed by a private caretaker, overnight guest reservations for the pools are highly recommended as day use can be limited.
 They’re enclosed in rustic huts that offer some privacy for couples or small groups, with an ideal year-round water temperature of between 100 and 110 degrees.
 There’s no sulfur smell here, no noise, just the feeling of utter bliss and relaxation.
 Help keep this hotspring and other Oregon attractions enjoyable for other visitors by following Take Care Out There principles, which include researching current guidelines, respecting the surroundings and connecting with the people you encounter.

-To spend the night, the campground accommodates tents and RVs with a 2-night minimum stay (check website for updated pricing).
-But in the winter time it’s be cozier to reserve space in one of the heated steel bunker units, each with beds for four, electricity and access to the bathroom and other amenities.
+To spend the night, the campground accommodates tents and RVs with a 2-night minimum stay (check their website for updated pricing).
+But in the wintertime, it would be cozier to reserve space in one of the heated steel bunker units, each of which has beds for four, electricity and access to the bathroom and other amenities.
 Hot spring use is included with accommodations.

-A gift shop sells water and snacks, and the caretaker is a wealth of knowledge about the area (and a budding geologist — ask to see her collection).
+A gift shop sells water and snacks, and the caretaker is a wealth of knowledge about the area (as well as a rock enthusiast — ask to see her collection).
 Visitors should fully stock up on supplies (and gas) as soon as possible in Harney County before making the trek to the Alvord Desert.

-Here, visitors from all over the world come to find serenity in the restorative hot springs, which are just steps from the cabins, teepee, RV park and campground on site.
-Year-round, the family-friendly public pond (clothing required) hovers at a comfortable 101 degrees, perfect for floating or wading in morning, noon or night, under the stars.
+Here, visitors from all over the world come to find serenity in the restorative hot springs, which are just steps from the cabins, teepee, RV park and on-site campground.
+Year-round, the family-friendly public pond (clothing required) hovers at a comfortable 101 degrees, perfect for floating or wading in morning, noon or under the stars.
 Sunrise or sunset soaks are unrivaled.

-For more privacy, a try one of the cedar-enclosed soaking tubs in the bath house at Crystal Crane, with a natural hot water tap that can be filled to the temperature of your liking.
-At $7.50 an hour or $4.25 per person for the soaking pond, you’ll wonder why you don’t get out here more often.
+For more privacy, try one of the cedar-enclosed soaking tubs in the bathhouse at Crane Hot Springs, with a natural hot water tap that can be filled to the temperature of your liking.

 When you get hungry, the Steens Loop area has some charming options.
-Grab a country omelet at the Crane Store and Cafe for breakfast, and a burger and famously thick shake at The Fields Station in Fields.
-For dinner, head to Burns for a much-earned McCoy Creek Scottish Ale by Steens Mountain Brewing Company and a hearty salad and lamb gyro at Rhojo’s family-owned restaurant, one of several tasty options downtown.
+For breakfast grab a country omelet at the Crane Store and Cafe, or for lunch enjoy a burger and famously thick shake at The Fields Station in Fields.
+For dinner, head to Burns for a much-earned McCoy Creek Scottish Ale by Steens Mountain Brewing Company to go along with one of their many fried chicken sandwiches.

 On your way home, stop for a souvenir at Oard’s Gallery, a third-generation family-owned museum and cultural gift store that’s been around for 135 years.
 Find a collection of Native American paintings and other artwork from nine local tribes, handmade furniture and jewelry, arrowheads, coins, clocks and even a collection of ages-old barbed wire.

 If you’re not quite ready to leave yet, extend your happy vibes at Summer Lake Hot Springs, two hours southwest of Bend on Oregon Outback Scenic Byway.
 Cozy guest cabins and tent and RV sites are available for overnight stays at the resort, which also hosts workshops, festivals and other events.
-The geothermal pool is said to hold sacred healing powers; at $10 per visit, we think it’s worth investigating.
+The geothermal pool is said to hold sacred healing powers.